TURING SCHEME APPLICATION PROCESS AND DOCUMENTS REQUIRED FOR PAYMENTS

 1. Review and accept the terms and conditions of your Turing Scheme grant, as stated on your Grant Agreement

-Provided that your Turing Scheme application is successful, you will receive a personalised Grant Agreement via email within 3 weeks of submitting your Turing application form.
-Please make sure that you read the details of this document carefully, specifically looking at your start and end of placement dates, before accepting the terms and conditions.
-If your placement dates change after you have submitted your terms and conditions form, please inform the Turing team so that your Turing record can be updated.
+Provided that your Turing Scheme application is successful, you will receive a personalised Grant Agreement via email, please make sure that you read the details of this document carefully, specifically looking at your start and end of placement dates, before accepting the terms and conditions.
+If your placement details change after you have submitted your terms and conditions form, please inform the Turing team as soon as possible so that your Turing record can be updated.

 1. Upload your bank details to Minerva